m-voit/concepts-of-programming-languages/study-project/paper.md

 ## Parser for Boolean expressions

-The parser for Boolean expressions is a practical example to compare functional programming in Go and JavaScript.
+The parser for Boolean expressions is a practical example to compare functional programming in Go with JavaScript.
-It is implemented using functional programming concepts and will be used to provide code examples for various functional programming concepts discussed later.
+It is implemented in a functional style and will be used to provide code examples for various functional programming concepts discussed later.
 Generally speaking the parser is built using parser combinators, which are well suited to be implemented with functional programming.
-The parser parses Boolean expressions of the following EBNF grammar.
+The resulting parser parses Boolean expressions of the following EBNF grammar.

 ```ebnf
 <expression> ::= <term> { <or> <term> }